tgaillard1/docai/docai-procurement-parser-demo/README.md

     3. Update the following values in .env.local:

         * PROJECT_ID should match your current project's ID
-        * BUCKET_LOCATION is where you want the raw receipts to be stored
+        * BUCKET_LOCATION is where you want the raw invoices to be stored
         * CLOUD_FUNCTION_LOCATION is where your code executes
         * CLOUD_FUNCTION_SERVICE_ACCOUNT should be the same name you created in Step 4